-'''

-wget http://dvswitch.org/files/HAM/MMDVM/Version_3_Firmware/mmdvm_f4.hex
+wget http://ks-dmr.net/wp-content/uploads/2019/12/mmdvm\f4xx.hex

-'''

-Before firmware can be uploaded, the STM32F446RET6 microcontroller must be placed in bootloader mode.
+Before firmware can be uploaded, the STM32F4 series microcontroller must be placed in bootloader mode.
 There are two ways to do this: Physically, with jumpers, and via software with the GPIO pins of the NanoPi NEO.
 Before proceeding with either method, please ensure the MMDVMHost process is terminated.
-If MMDVMHost is running during the firmware update process, the update will fail, and the bootloader in the microcontroller may be damaged.
+If MMDVMHost is running during the firmware update process, the update will fail.